Indicator

 Actions

-You can use indicators in interactive dashboards as the target of an action.
+You can also use indicators in interactive dashboards as the target of an action.
 This means that an action performed on another element, such as a selection on a list or a category selector, can control the data displayed on the indicator.